chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 - It takes 3-4 more tough warriors to fell the original Druun,
 	- but by then, they all turned to stone, and add 3-4 more Druun
 - A Druun rushes towards Benja and Raya
-	- Benja rushes towards a Gem piece and holds it up
+	- Benja rushes towards a Gem shard and holds it up
 	- it repels the Druun
 	- “There’s still magic in them!”
-	- A mad scramble ensues as each tribe is snatches up a Gem piece for themselves
+	- A mad scramble ensues as each tribe is snatches up a Gem shard for themselves
 - A Druun pursues, but is recoiled by a water stream
 	- Benja shouts: "Everyone to the river!"
 - In the cave, the waterfalls start to dry up…